 Procter and Gamble began paying advertising companies separately (and at a different rate) from other vendors who dealt with more direct promotional techniques in 1954, hence the terms ATL and BTL advertising were coined.

-Difference between Above-the-line and Below-the-line Marketing Campaigns
+Difference between ATL, BTL & TTL Marketing Campaigns

-What is above-the-line advertising?
+What is Above the Line advertising?

-The acronym ATL is short for “above-the-line.”
+The acronym ATL is short for “above the line.”
 ATL advertising, as the name implies, uses conventional mass media to reach customers.
 Paid television or radio advertisements, print ads in periodicals or newspapers, and online banner ads are all examples of ATL marketing.

-Above-the-line promotion, in general, is known as a more intrusive type of marketing.
+Above the line promotion, in general, is known as a more intrusive type of marketing.
 It’s frequently made up of TV or radio commercials, magazine and newspaper advertisements, and online banner advertising.

-Although above-the-line advertising costs more than below-the-line advertising, it has the potential to reach many more people.
-Above-the-line advertising is also a better way to make people aware of your brand and product or service.
+Although above the line advertising costs more than below-the-line advertising, it has the potential to reach many more people.
+Above the line advertising is also a better way to make people aware of your brand and product or service.

-What is below-the-line advertising?
+What is Below the Line advertising?

-Below-the-line advertising, on the other hand, is a type of marketing that uses more targeted and direct marketing activities to reach consumers.
+Below the line advertising, on the other hand, is a type of marketing that uses more targeted and direct marketing activities to reach consumers.
 This might include things like digital marketing, direct mail marketing, coupons, or even word-of-mouth marketing.

-Below-the-line advertising is generally less costly than above-the-line advertising and can be just as effective, if not more so.
+Below the line advertising is generally less costly than above the line advertising and can be just as effective, if not more so.
 The reason for this is that below-the-line methods are often more targeted, meaning that you’re reaching the people who are most likely to be interested in your product or service.

-Additionally, below-the-line methods tend to be more interactive, which can help create a more personal connection with potential customers.
+Additionally, below the line methods tend to be more interactive, which can help create a more personal connection with potential customers.

-What is Through the line?
+What is Through the Line?

-Through-the-line (TTL) marketing is a type of advertising that uses both above-the-line and below-the-line techniques to reach consumers.
+Through the line (TTL) marketing is a type of advertising that uses both above the line and below the line techniques to reach consumers.
 The goal of TTL marketing is to create a cohesive campaign that integrates all aspects of the marketing mix.

-By using both above-the-line and below-the-line methods, businesses can create a well-rounded marketing strategy that covers all bases.
+By using both above the line and below-the-line methods, businesses can create a well-rounded marketing strategy that covers all bases.
 This type of marketing can be particularly effective in today’s digital age, where consumers are bombarded with advertising from all sides.

 With through-the-line marketing, businesses can create a unified campaign that speaks to consumers at every touchpoint to optimize brand building, marketing strategies, and advertising campaigns.
-If you’re interested in trying out TTL marketing for your business, consider using a mix of above-the-line and below-the-line methods to reach your target audience.
+If you’re interested in trying out TTL marketing for your business, consider using a mix of above the line and below-the-line methods to reach your target audience.

 Benefits of Above the line Marketing

-There are several key benefits of above-the-line marketing, which include
+There are several key benefits of above the line marketing, which include –

 Benefits of Below the line Marketing